 The fillings are usually made from sugar, roasted nuts or mashed red beans.

-My mum makes “Tang Yuan” every New Year and we would have them at the New Year morning.
+My mum makes “Tang Yuan” every Chinese New Year, and as a tradition we would have them at the New Year morning.

 Nowadays she can buy the glutinous rice flour from the market, but she would make the fillings by herself, because she feels those bought from the market are not good as she made in home, of course ;-).